bhasjim/guodaddy/milestone13.md

 # Justine Lin
 Took in TA suggestion to make top header smaller and got rid of redundant features.
 Also cleaned up useless sections of the page.
 I also changed the way the map looks to make our markers stand out more.

+# Julian Joshua Komala
+Implemented functionality to the nearby pictures that allows the users to view them as the main picture as suggested by peers.
+Also added the titles of the pictures onto the modal.